 But these museums were largely what we had come for, and so much of what we saw was connected.
 All of the museums we visited, in one way or another, taught lessons about the history of oppression and the struggle against it.

-Which place in Alabama would you be most interested in visiting?
+Where would you be most interested in going on an Alabama road trip?